aaron-price/sweet-render/README.md

 **Description**:

 Contains the attribute(s).
-Can be almost any string, any length. sweet_render will start looking for the attribute open tag as soon as it sees the element close.
+Can be almost any string, any length. sweetRender will start looking for the attribute open tag as soon as it sees the element close.

 ### attributes_separator